garethtdavies/zqw-docs/docs/installation.md

     ```

 ## zcashd

-zec-qt-wallet needs a Zcash node running zcashd.
-If you already have a zcashd node running, zec-qt-wallet will connect to it.
+zec-qt-wallet needs a Zcash node running `zcashd`.
+If you already have a `zcashd` node running, zec-qt-wallet will connect to it.

-If you don't have one, zec-qt-wallet will start its embedded zcashd node.
+If you don't have one running, zec-qt-wallet will start its embedded `zcashd` node.

 Additionally, if this is the first time you're running zec-qt-wallet or a zcashd daemon, zec-qt-wallet will download the zcash params (~1.7 GB) and configure `zcash.conf` for you.

-Pass `--no-embedded` to disable the embedded zcashd and force zec-qt-wallet to connect to an external node.
+!!! tip "Disable embedded `zcashd`"
+    To force disabling the embedded `zcashd` and only connect to a remote node pass `--no-embedded` to the startup command.

 ### System requirements

+If using the embedded `zcashd` the [recommended system requirements](https://zcash.readthedocs.io/en/latest/rtd_pages/user_guide.html#getting-started) are 5GB of free RAM and 10GB of free disk (the size of the blockchain increases over time).

 ## Compiling from source
 zec-qt-wallet is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from [here](https://www.qt.io/download).
 Note that if you are compiling from source, you won't get the embedded zcashd by default.
 You can either run an external zcashd, or compile zcashd as well.